amitshekhariitbhu/ml-data/README.md

-# ml-data
+# ml-datasets
-Data for Machine Learning
+Datasets for Machine Learning